Busted--Lying on Application [Edit 1]

 Though they probably hate that they have to do these checks, Wharton's policy pays big benefits.
 By verifying every application, and by changing the depth of the background check every year, Wharton keeps applicants guessing.
 The class of 2006 needed to verify the employment information they provided on their most recent three jobs.
 In addition, I believe that 100% of their recommendations were verified.
 Wharton's class of 2007 is having the most recent two employers verified, and only a random sample of the class is having its recommendations verified.
 Wharton's class of 2008 will likely undergo a different version of the verification.
 By changing verification details every year, and by being vague and evasive when answering repeated questions about what information is going to be verified, Wharton makes honesty the only viable application strategy.
 That's how it should be.

-• Q: Dude, Alex, the verifications are only $65 bux.
+Here are some examples of typical question-and-response patterns from the S2S forums on the topic of verification:- Q: Dude, Alex, the verifications are only $65 bux.
 LOL!
 What kind of verification can $65 buy anyway?
 I'm in like Flynn.

-• Q: Alex, can you please tell me exactly how many years of employment history will be verified?
+A: $65 is only the amount we charge matriculating students.
+Some of the cost is borne by Wharton.
+Cheers.
+[Whether this is true or a lie is unimportant.
+Seeds of doubt are sewn, and that's all that counts.] - Q: Alex, can you please tell me exactly how many years of employment history will be verified?
 Which extra curriculars will you verify?
 Will you review my tax returns?
 Will you also check claims made in my essays themselves?
 Your clear explanation of the line between "verified" and "not verified" would be most appreciated as this will allow me to lie with impunity.
 Thanks in advance.

-• Q: I worked for a multi-billion dollar startup that I founded but which has unfortunately since disappeared without a trace as my partners and I were too busy making money hand over fist to do anything like set up an office, hire employees, or--in fact--do any business whatsoever.
+A: The verification details change from year to year.
+If you tell the truth on your application, you will have nothing to worry about.
+Cheers. - Q: I worked for a multi-billion dollar startup that I founded but which has unfortunately since disappeared without a trace as my partners and I were too busy making money hand over fist to do anything like set up an office, hire employees, or--in fact--do any business whatsoever.
 Should I submit a safety application to a school that won't check these facts?

 A: You won't be the first applicant who has worked for a company that has since gone out of business.
 You need not worry, unless the company never existed?
 Cheers.